stucksam/swiss-zero-shot-va-tts/README.md

 # File structure
 ## Evaluation
-Evaluation folder contains all evaluation results.
-Table below provides overview.
+The evaluation folder contains all evaluation results.
+The table below provides an overview.

 | Folder                                                    | File                              | Description                                                                                                                             |
 |-----------------------------------------------------------|-----------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------|